UNC-Knight-Lab/MotifFold/README.md

 ## Description
 This Python package was developed by the Knight Lab at UNC Chapel Hill to regress sequence features against an output from a colorimetric assay.
 It uses a language-inspired "motif" strategy, where sequences are separated into motif features and then regressed using a gradient boosting regressor.

+## Citation
+If you found this tool useful, we would love if you can refer to the following paper:
+Day, E.C.; Chittari, S.S.; Cunha, E.C.; Zhao, J.; Dodds, J.N.; Davis, D.C.; Baker, E.S.; Berlow, R.B.; Shea, J.; Kulkarni, R.U.; Knight, A.S.
+A High-Throughput Workflow to Analyze Sequence-Conformation Relationships and Explore Hydrophobic Patterning in Disordered Peptoids.
+ChemRxiv.
+2023.
+DOI: 10.26434/chemrxiv-2023-b84wl

+Data for the training set used in this model was collected by Erin C. Day, model conception was by Rishi Kulkarni, and software implementation was by Supraja S. Chittari.
+Please contact Abigail S. Knight (aknight@unc.edu) with further inquiries.

 ## Installation Instructions
 A version of Python >= 3.7 is required to use this package.
 We recommend using [Anaconda](https://www.anaconda.com) to install Python for those new to Python.
 1. Open the terminal (MacOS) or Command Prompt (Windows).